Marx reminds his readers of the discussion in Chapter 17 and the issue of how the subsistence wage may vary:

-Thirdly, Marx seems to saying that in highly productive advanced capitalist economies (where labour is more intensive) the nominal (or money) wage will be higher than in less productive capitalist nations, though it does not follow that the real wages will be any higher.
+Thirdly, Marx seems to be saying that, in highly productive advanced capitalist economies (where labour is more intensive), the nominal (or money) wage will be higher than in less productive capitalist nations, though it does not follow that the real wages will be any higher.
 Why the nominal wage will tend to be higher is not immediately clear, for Marx thinks that machines and productivity gains will actually decrease the value per unit and price of the necessary commodities making up the subsistence wage.

 If prices are higher within a nation, than the relative value of money there will be lower.
 So one interpretation is that Marx thinks that general prices are higher in developed capitalist countries, so that money wages must be higher to allow the subsistence wage.

 But it is not at all clear why this should be so, as we have seen, because Marx thinks that the value and price of the necessary commodities are lower in advanced capitalist nations because of greater use of machines and greater productivity.